danwdart/websites/README.md

 Make sure also:

-`sls login` and `aws configure` have been run, before doing anything with the Lambdas.
+`npx sls login` and `aws configure` have been run, before doing anything with the Lambdas.